 The tea estate is family-owned, and the ownership of the estate has been passed down from generation to generation over the years.
 Currently, it is being managed by Rajah Banerjee.

-The tea estate is located in the Kurseong valley of Darjeeling, just between the Bagdogra Airport and the main city center.
-It is 37 km away from the town center while from Bagdogra the distance has been calculated to be around 45 km.
+The tea estate is located in the Kurseong valley of Darjeeling, just between the Bagdogra Airport and the main city centre.
+It is 37 km away from the town centre while from Bagdogra the distance has been calculated to be around 45 km.

 The factory currently employs over 700 workers from the local community, out of which the majority of them are women.
 The tea estate has earned a distinction for being the very first tea garden that was certified by the Fair Trade and for also employing women.

 The tea estate produces tea using organic farming methods.
 Makaibari tea estate is known worldwide for its high-quality tea.
 Their most popular product is Silver Tea.

 Due to the growing popularity of the estate and an increase in tourists every year, the tea garden now accommodates visitors.
 The local community, many of whom are workers in the tea garden have renovated their homes to provide homestay to the tourists.

 You can have a tour guide you through the tea garden, taste different varieties of tea, and see how the finest tea in the world is produced in the factory.